Is My Relationship Toxic?

 5. You frequently feel used, invisible, or disrespected (see narcissistic abuse).

-6. You’re increasingly feeling self-doubt, insecurity, guilt, and inadequate.
+6. You’re increasingly feeling self-doubt, insecurity, guilt, and inadequacy.

 Any of the following behaviors are symptomatic of a toxic relationship: